Company logo

 In DIFC, the legal framework supports the deployment of complex franchise structures incorporating intellectual property licensing, confidentiality, and non-compete clauses engineered to withstand asymmetric challenges.
 The DIFC Courts and the DIFC-LCIA Arbitration Centre provide a robust mechanism to resolve disputes efficiently, preserving the franchise’s structural integrity.

-Similarly, ADGM’s legal architecture offers a business-friendly environment with clear statutory provisions for commercial contracts.
+Similarly, ADGM’s legal framework offers a business-friendly environment with clear statutory provisions for commercial contracts.
 Deploying a franchise agreement here enables parties to engineer risk management strategies addressing asymmetric power imbalances and jurisdictional uncertainties.

 Franchisors seeking to expand must consider the strategic deployment of agreements in these jurisdictions to engineer a resilient contractual structure that supports growth while mitigating legal risks.